-Gabrielle "Gabz" Norte (Cahuilla/Cupeño) is a 24-year-old Native American filmmaker & photographer from Warner Springs, California.
+Gabrielle "Gabz" Norte (Cahuilla/Cupeño) is a 25-year-old Native American filmmaker & photographer from the Los Coyotes Band of Cahuilla & Cupeño Indians in Warner Springs, California.
 She graduated in 2020 from Pepperdine University with a major in Film Studies, emphasis in Production.
-She currently lives on the Los Coyotes Reservation.
-She will be attending UCLA Fall 2022 to pursue a Master Degree in Media Archival.
+She is currently pursuing an MLIS with a media archival studies specialization at UCLA.

 Her debut short film, The Wounded Healer, premiered at California’s American Indian and Indigenous Film Festival in Pechanga, CA and screened as an official selection at the TCL Chinese Theater in Hollywood, CA as part of The LA Skins Film Festival, earning her a nomination for Best Emerging Filmmaker.
 It is a winner of the Best Cinematography award at Reelstories Film Festival in Malibu, CA.